 5) Brand fatigue / “I wanna try that new product”

 Thus, in this case you have done brand switching twice.
-The best way to avoid such switching of brands, is if Dove keeps introducing new types and new products in the market which keeps attention of innovative customers captured.
+The best way to avoid brand fatigue is if by introducing new types and new products in the market which keeps attention of innovative customers captured.

 Overall, the above are the main reasons for switching from one brand to another.
 There may be others as well.
 Influencers are people who themselves buy a brand and then influence others to buy the same brand.
 Similarly, word of mouth, social perception are all hidden reasons for which a customer might shift from one brand to another.